Federal administration of Switzerland: Size

-From 1954 to 1990, roughly two percent of Switzerland's resident population were federal employees.
+From 1954 to 1990, roughly two per cent of Switzerland's resident population were federal employees.
 This percentage has since declined due to army cutbacks and the partial privatisation of federal enterprises such as PTT (now Swisscom and Swiss Post).
 As of 2008, the Confederation employed some 102,000 people, all but 32,000 of which were working for federal enterprises such as the Post and the Swiss Federal Railways.

 Development

-After the founding of the Swiss federal state in 1848, the Federal Council and its handful of officials took up residence in the Erlacherhof in Berne.
+After the founding of the Swiss federal state in 1848, the Federal Council and its handful of officials took up residence in the Erlacherhof in Bern.
 The entire administrative staff consisted of 80 persons in 1849, while the postal service had 2,591 officials and the customs service 409.
 The first dedicated administrative building, now the western wing of the Bundeshaus, was completed in 1857.

 The number of departments and Federal Councillors has been constitutionally fixed at seven since 1848.
 The number of the departments' subordinate entities, which are constituted by statute – generally as "federal offices" after the 1910s – has grown substantially in step with the expanding role of the state in the 20th century, even though some have been merged or abolished.

 A 1964 government reform made the Federal Chancellery into the general staff unit of the Federal Council, and created General Secretariats as departmental staff units.
 A 1978 statute granted the title of secretary of state to the holders of two (later three) directoral posts whose functions require independent interaction with foreign authorities.
 Since the 1990s, New Public Management models have been experimentally introduced; twelve offices are now run with autonomous budgets.

 Location

-The seat of the federal authorities, including almost all of the administration, is Berne.
+The seat of the federal authorities, including almost all of the administration, is Bern.
 The departments and offices are located in the east and west wings of the Bundeshaus and in numerous buildings in or close to the city center.
 In the 1990s, some offices were moved to other parts of the country, in part to aid economic development of these regions.
 Also, some federal authorities have field offices in other cities.